LLNL/gLaSDI/README.md

 [He, X., Choi, Y., Fries, W. D., Belof, J., & Chen, J. S. (2022). gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification.
 Journal of Computational Physics, 112267.](https://www.sciencedirect.com/science/article/abs/pii/S0021999123003625)

 ## Aknowledgement
-Youngsoo was also supported for this work by the CHaRMNET Mathematical Multifaceted Integrated Capability Center (MMICC).
+Y. Choi was also supported for this work by the CHaRMNET Mathematical Multifaceted Integrated Capability Center (MMICC).

 ## License
 gLaSDI is distributed under the terms of the MIT license.
 All new contributions must be made under the MIT.
 See